metomi/rose/sphinx/api/configuration/application.rst

       environment variables defined in this section.

-      If the value of an environment variable setting begins with a tilde ``~``, all of the characters preceding the 1st slash ``/`` are considered a *tilde-prefix*.
+      If the value of an environment variable setting begins with a tilde ``~``, all of the characters preceding the first slash ``/`` are considered a *tilde-prefix*.
 Where possible, a tilde-prefix is replaced with the home directory associated with the specified login name at run time.

       .. rose:conf:: KEY=VALUE

          Define an environment variable ``KEY`` with the value ``VALUE``.

       .. rose:conf:: UNDEF

          A special variable that is always undefined at run time.

          Reference to it will cause a failure at run time.
 It can be used to indicate that a value must be overridden at run time.

    .. rose:conf:: [etc]